Contact us

 Residents are provided lunch during most educational activities that occur over the lunch hour.

-The call rooms located in the basement of the Women's Center are dedicated to the use of the residents.
-There are 11 call rooms and several shower facilities available.
+Residents are provided call rooms located at the HCA North Florida Women's Center dedicated to the use of the residents.
+There are call rooms and shower facilities available.

 VPN accounts for home access to our hospital's medical records as well as HCA library and UCF library resources are provided.